linsal26/aac-feature-selection/README.md

 6. The program expects discrete attribute and target variable.
 You need to discretize any continuous valued-attribute using suitable method before using in this program.
    Put the datafile inside 'experiments/data_files/' directory before running evaluation.py

+7. UCI datasets stated in the paper are provided under '/experiments/data/'  directory.
+Please unzip any zipped file and place under 'experiments/code/data_files/' directory in order to run the experiment using the file.